 When you buy your home, the builder may pass this rebate to you directly by lowering the price of the home to reflect the rebate.
 If the builder who sold you the home does not offer you the rebate, you have two years from the date you purchased the home to apply for the rebate from the CRA.

-In both cases, you must complete FORM GST190 GST/HST New Housing Rebate Application for Houses Purchased from a Builder.
+In both cases, you must complete the form GST190 GST/HST New Housing Rebate Application for Houses Purchased from a Builder.
 If you build your own home or hire a builder and oversee the process, claim this rebate using form GST191.

 First-Time Home Buyer’s Tax Credit